-At 690,000 hectares Kosciuszko is NSW's largest national park and receives over 1.2 million visitors a year and growing.
+At 690,000 hectares, Kosciuszko is New South Wales's largest national park and receives over 2.1 million visitors a year and growing.
 Additional visitor opportunities are proposed to accommodate this growth.
-The planning projects outlined below are underway and some are likely to generate draft plan of management amendments for public and stakeholder review.
+The planning projects outlined below are underway, and some are likely to generate draft plan of management amendments for public and stakeholder review.
 We are planning a number of consultations, and the information below will help with understanding all that is going on.

 Kosciuszko National Park